 I lost count of how many times I rolled around on the floor, lay in a nice warm bath or ate some chocolate waiting for this little thing inside me to start kicking away but it never happened.
 It didn’t help that I had absolutely no idea what I was looking out for or how it was supposed to feel, but I remember joking to friends hoping baby would be this lazy when it was born.

 James’ Auntie Jane became my best friend.
 She was a midwife and had spent 30 years knowing the ins and outs of the female body and absolutely everything you needed to know about babies.
-The fact I could call her at any hour, text her whenever my mind wandered somewhere it shouldn’t and that she was exactly like me, straight talking and no bullshit was an absolute life-saver.
+The fact I could call her at any hour, text her whenever my mind wandered somewhere it shouldn’t and that she was exactly like me, straight talking and no bullshit, was an absolute life-saver.

 Someone had mentioned to me that you can join Facebook groups full of women who are all due the same time as you, so I found one and became part of the ‘due in November 2019’ gang.
 This was such a strange platform, full of women sharing best buys, previous experience and updates on their pregnancies.
-By 21 weeks, almost every member of this group had shared a video of their babies kicking away, it looked so weird and I hadn’t experienced anything like it.
+By 21 weeks, almost every member of this group had shared a video of their babies kicking away, it looked so weird but I hadn’t experienced anything like it.

 Because of my placenta, I’d agreed with the local midwife that I’d see her every Thursday and she would use her doppler to listen in to help reassure me that everything was okay.
 The heartbeat was always there and it was always strong.

 It was a Monday morning and I was around 22 weeks, James was working abroad and I was working from home.
 I was scrolling through the Facebook group on my phone to more and more videos of babies kicking away, even the other anterior placenta Mums were now sharing theirs.
 I couldn’t shake the feeling of worry so I decided to make a phone call.
-The local midwives only worked in the morning and I’d missed them by 10 minutes, so I rang the hospital triage using the number from my green book.
+The local midwives only worked in the morning and I’d missed them by 10 minutes, but the niggling feeling continued so I rang the hospital triage using the number from my green book.
 I spoke to a lovely lady and I explained the situation to her.
 She was extremely reassuring and told me it was only natural to worry and if I wanted to, I could come in and have a listen to the heartbeat to put my mind at ease.
 So to settle my nerves, I drove into hospital.

 When I arrived, she immediately lay me down and placed the doppler on my belly.
 The heartbeat was really loud and then there was this ‘swishing’ noise.
 She said that sounded like the baby had just moved and asked me if I could feel it, but I felt absolutely nothing at all.
 But at that point, I felt totally reassured and realised how silly I was probably being.